Thiruvananthapuram City Police

 The Thiruvananthapuram City Police is the police force of the city of Thiruvananthapuram, Kerala, India.
 It has the primary responsibilities of law enforcement and investigation within the limits of Thiruvananthapuram.
-It is headed by the Commissioner of Thiruvananthapuram, who is generally an Indian Police Service (IPS) officer holding the IG rank.
-There are nine circles in the city.
-There is currently 17 police stations in the city.
+It is headed by the Police Commissioner of Thiruvananthapuram, who is generally an Indian Police Service (IPS) officer holding the IG rank.
+There is currently 24 police stations in the city.
 White Patrol and mobile units are in operation and their movements are supervised by marshal units.

 Thiruvananthapuram City Police Mobile App, also known as TCP app, or iSafe, is the official mobile application for the citizens and public by the Thiruvananthapuram City Police.